bekaheni/Backup-Status/DEPLOYMENT.md

     ```

     **Important Notes:**
-    *   Replace `adminlocal` with your actual service user if different.
+    *   The service runs as `www-data` user and group for better security
-    *   The `PATH` environment variable includes both the virtual environment's `bin` directory and standard system paths.
+    *   The `PATH` environment variable includes both the virtual environment's `bin` directory and standard system paths
     *   We're using `--workers 1` initially for easier debugging.
-You can increase this based on your server's resources.
+You can increase this based on your server's resources
-    *   The `--log-level=debug` and log file settings help with troubleshooting.
+    *   The `--log-level=debug` and log file settings help with troubleshooting
-    *   The service will automatically restart if it fails (`Restart=always`).
+    *   The service will automatically restart if it fails (`Restart=always`)

+b.  **Set Correct Permissions:**
+    After setting up the service file, ensure the application directory has the correct permissions:

+    ```bash
+    # Change ownership to www-data for the service to run properly
+    sudo chown -R www-data:www-data /var/www/backup-status
+    # Ensure the virtual environment is accessible to www-data
+    sudo chmod -R 755 /var/www/backup-status
+    ```

-b.  **Enable and Start the Service:**
+c.  **Enable and Start the Service:**

     ```bash
     sudo systemctl daemon-reload